GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - **Responsive design**: Charts adapt to different screen sizes

 ### Readonly Notes/Comments Styling
-- **Notes Sections**: Display with muted amber background and "View Only" indicator
+- **Notes Sections**: Display with neutral slate background and "View Only" indicator
 - **Comments Section**: Display with muted blue background and "View Only" indicator
 - **No Edit Controls**: Remove all edit buttons, save buttons, and form controls
 - **Lock Icons**: Use lock or eye icons to indicate readonly state